 ‘I am sorry’ goes a long way to settle a couple’s dispute.
 You might not be comfortable saying this often, but saying you’re sorry and really meaning it is not just brave, but also the best way to deplete the negativity after a tussle.
 Since none of you can be right at all scenarios, owning up to your mistakes is the first and most effective step towards building a healthy relationship.

-4. Let him cool off
+5. Let them cool off

 Related reading: 6 tips to fight like grownups